 What is Gambling Addiction?

 Gambling addiction, like kleptomania, pyromania and compulsive shopping, is an impulse-control disorder.
-However, gambling addicts do not all behave in the same manner.
+However, online gambling or gambling addicts in general do not all behave in the same manner.
 The three main types of gambling addiction are problem gambling, compulsive gambling and binge gambling.
 Read on to find out how these variations differ.

 Problem Gambling in SA